At a summer camp, juice boxes and bitcoin mining

 The camp will use a kid-focused book, “Bitcoin Elementary.”
 And the final project in the camp will be to create a nonfungible token, or NFT, a digital file such as a piece of artwork that’s certified as unique with blockchain technology.

-Square, a San Francisco-based digital payments company, has committed to help fund the camp, Jackson said, and he’s looking for other donations.
+Square, a San Francisco-based digital payments company, has committed to help fund Jackson’s camp, he said, and he’s looking for other donations.
 His camp will be aimed at children in grades 6 through 10 — an age when they’ve already got experience with online tokens through gaming platforms such as Roblox, he said.

 “They’ve seen digital money.
 They understand it.
 And you just have to set them on the right path and teach them what to do,” he said.